IPSHA is recognised as the leading independent primary school voice, connecting with and advocating for school leaders.

-- To promote the unique nature of independent primary education by embracing and nurturing the diversity of member schools.
+- To promote the unique nature and diversity of independent primary schools.

 - To provide collegial support for members.

-- To facilitate the national voice of independent primary schools by promoting the cause of independent primary schooling.
+- To promote the national voice of independent primary schools.

-- To deliver and facilitate quality professional learning opportunities for members, aspiring leaders, staff, and their schools.
+- To deliver and facilitate quality professional learning opportunities.

 IPSHA, as a peak body, is able to significantly influence outcomes in primary education through the active professional voice afforded through APPA (NAC and Board) and Principals Australia Institute.